The “Madagascar Palm” Pachypodium lamerei [pak-uh-PO-dee-um] [la-MER-ee-eye] is a flowering plant native to Africa, the island of Madagascar.

 How Tall Does The Cactus Palm Get?

-People often purchase the Madagascar Palm tree as small plants without trunks.
+People often purchase Madagascar plants as small plants without trunks.
 Mature plants can grow to reach 20′ feet tall.

-However, the Pachypodium lamerei grows quickly and may reach up to three feet in just a couple of years.
+However, the Madagascar Palm grows quickly and may reach up to three feet in just a couple of years.

-The long “cactus palm stem” also begins to thicken and can hold quite a bit of water.
-As the Madagascar plant matures, it starts to get too top heavy, requiring a heavy pot to keep it from tipping over.
+The long “cactus palm stem” also begins to thicken and can hold a lot of water.
+As the cactus palm tree matures, it starts to get too top heavy, requiring a heavy pot to keep it from tipping over.

 During the spring, Madagascar palms begin to grow their long shiny leaves.